alibenmessaoud/examples/README.markdown

     $1 $FABRIC/bin/posh -kc fibre --type=infra
     $n $FABRIC/bin/posh -kc fibre

-Now build the repositories that nimble will use to install the artifacts
+Now build the repositories that nimble will use to install the artifacts, in the first instance (created by $0 $FABRIC/bin/posh)

-    $0 sh gateway.scripts/repos/makeRepos.osh
+    %0 sh gateway.scripts/repos/makeRepos.osh
-    $0 sh gateway.scripts/repos/loadRepos.osh
+    %0 sh gateway.scripts/repos/loadRepos.osh

 Now connect to the infrastructure fibre and import/deploy the gateway system: